Nesmad/Hospital-Data-Patients-Survival-/README.md

 - [Links](#links)

 ## Project Description
-The goals of this project is to apply the data preparation knowledge and to train more in Python, SQL and Streamlit with data from a hosp
+The goals of this project is to apply the data preparation knowledge and to train more in Python, SQL and Streamlit with data from a hospital.
+We can find the streamlit link here (https://share.streamlit.io/akcortes/streamlitapp/main/untitled9.py)

 Plan our work
 Manage git repository.